velveteer/hermes/README.md

 * Decode to `Int` or `Double` instead of `Scientific` if you can.
 * Decode your object fields in order.
 If encoding with `aeson`, you can leverage `toEncoding` to enforce ordering.

 If you need to decode in tight loops or long-running processes (like a server), consider using the `withHermesEnv/mkHermesEnv` and `parseByteString` functions instead of `decodeEither`.
 This ensures the simdjson instances are not re-created on each decode.
 Please see the [simdjson performance docs](https://github.com/simdjson/simdjson/blob/master/doc/performance.md#performance-notes) for more info.
+But please ensure that you use one `HermesEnv` per thread, as simdjson is [single-threaded by default](https://github.com/simdjson/simdjson/blob/master/doc/basics.md#thread-safety).

 ## Limitations